 - Chili Pepper Tex-Mex Tavern

 - Chili Pepper

 You should be looking for results that return a similar entity already registered.
 Keep in mind the industry should play a factor in your consideration.
 There may be a business called “Chili Pepper’s Swimming School.”
-You would still be able to use your chosen name but keep in mind you may face trademark issues when it comes to advertising and branding your business.
-The best thing to do is to ensure your name is completely unique and let someone else form another industry worry about trademark issues should they want to have similar wording in their business name.
+You would still be able to use your chosen name but note that you may face trademark issues when it comes to advertising and branding your business.
+The best thing to do is to ensure your name is completely unique and let someone else from another industry worry about trademark issues should they want to have similar wording in their business name.

 - Must have a legal address in Texas

 - Must be available during normal business hours

 - Cannot have a PO box as their official address